Gustav Adolf Steengracht von Moyland: War crimes

-After the war he was arrested as a war criminal.
-In 1949 he was tried by the Americans at Nuremberg and sentenced to 7 years in prison.
-However, in 1949, his sentence was reduced to 5 years, and he was released from prison in 1950.

-He spent the remainder of his life at his family castle, Schloss Moyland.
+After the war, Steengracht von Moyland was arrested as a potential war criminal.
+In 1949 he was tried by the Americans at the Ministries Trial, one of the subsequent Nuremberg trials, convicted, and sentenced to seven years in prison.
+However, in 1949 his sentence was reduced to five years after one of his convictions was overturned.
+He was released from prison in 1950 and spent the rest of his life at his family castle, Schloss Moyland.